 California Decks Made With Ipe Decking Will Last

-What is ipe?
-Why should I use ipe for my California decking needs?
+What is Ipe?
+Why should I use Ipe for my California deck project?

 Ipe (pronounced EE-pay) is an exotic hardwood that many people throughout the world have used for decking and flooring home renovation projects.
 Ipe has many other names such as Brazilian Walnut, Ironwood, Amapa, Cortez, and Guayacan polvillo.
 Like most uncommon terms, Ipe also gets misspelled (e.g. epay, epi, and eepay).

-Just ask a professional and they will tell you that ipe is definitely becoming a popular choice among savvy homeowners.
-Ipe is being used on decks more and more because it is cheaper and stronger than both composite decking and other hardwoods like teak.
+Just ask a professional and they’ll tell you that Ipe is definitely a popular choice among savvy homeowners.
+Ipe is being used on decks, docks, and more because it’s cheaper and stronger than both composite decking and other hardwoods like teak.

-To demonstrate the strength of ipe, the Janka Hardness Scale is used to compare and measure the overall hardness of woods like ipe and teak.
-By penetrating a small steel ball into the hardwood the Janka Hardness test revealed that ipe is 3 times stronger than teak and 8 times harder than redwood.
-For California residents, the results of this means that a deck built with ipe stand the test of time, withstanding the elements for up to 100 years!
+To demonstrate Ipe’s strength, the Janka Hardness Scale is used to measure and compare the overall hardness of woods like Ipe and teak.
+By penetrating the wood with a small steel ball, the Janka Hardness test revealed that Ipe is 3 times stronger than teak and 8 times harder than redwood.
+For California residents, this means a deck built with Ipe will stand the test of time, withstanding the elements for over 75 years!

 Buy Ipe Decking

-Buying ipe decking in California is simple and affordable.
-What's more, when you buy ipe decking from us, you are also making a choice to advocate for responsible forestry practices.
-Every piece of ipe decking we sell is made of 100% natural eco-friendly materials that are also biodegradable.
-Contact us today to order or learn more about our premium grade ipe decking.
+Buying Ipe decking in California is simple and affordable.
+What’s more, when you buy Ipe decking from us, you’re also advocating responsible forestry practices.
+Every piece of Ipe decking we sell is made of 100% natural, eco-friendly materials that are also biodegradable.
+Contact us today to order or learn more about our premium-grade Ipe decking.